St Kilda Boat Ramp is part of the extensive St Kilda … Read More.. about St Kilda Boat Ramp

 That’s the facing south end looking out into Port Phillip Bay.

 The reef is designed to improve fish stocks in the locality of the pier by providing a structural habitat.

 The deepest part of the pier is the end, so it tends to fish best on the rising tide.

 Be warned – approach quietly as they are extremely shy and will dart off quickly into deeper water.

 While Altona Pier can certainly fish well I’ve found its popularity with swimmers can make it difficult at times.

 The park, located opposite the pier, has well maintained public toilets with electronic “smart locking and cleaning”.
 Be advised, at least when I’ve been there, they are closed before 6:00 am.

 Best baits are the traditional ones.
 These include Pipi, pilchard, garfish, tuna and squid.
 Prawns are worth a shot for the flathead, ‘cos, you know – “lizards and prawns.”

 Soft plasticsSoft Plastic Lure , fished properly, with some scent are absolutely worth using at Altona Pier.
 Try any of the small fish type plastics, prawns, beach worms etc.

 In keeping with my recommendations on all boat ramps, I do not recommend fishing on our in close proximity to boaties launching or retrieving boats.
-That’s because its risky for the person fishing, the boat owner and the general public.
-There’s enough room in the world not to crowd out each other.
-Courtesy goes a long way.
+In Altona, you’ve got such a variety of great landbased spots anyway.
+Like the pier, the beach etc.

 So – it stands the reason we should give the boaties, whether they’re fisho’s or not, the same respect we wish for.
 Give them some room!